cttricks/cttricks/README.md

 ###

 #### Quote Of the Day
-*“I don't rehearse a lot.
-I try to keep it organic.
-Even in movies, the less I rehearse, the better I am.”* — Kristen Wiig
+*“Democratic nations must try to find ways to starve the terrorist and the hijacker of the oxygen of publicity on which they depend.”* — Margaret Thatcher